btyu/btyu.github.io/_pages/about.md

 </div>

 # 🔥 News
+- 2025.06: Check out our new preprint [AutoSDT](#pub-autosdt), an automated pipeline for generating high-quality scientific coding tasks.
 - 2025.06: Check out 🛠️[ChemMCP](https://osu-nlp-group.github.io/ChemMCP/), our newly released, MCP-compatible chemistry toolkit for LLMs and AI assistants.
 Let's build it together!
 - 2025.05: Check out our new preprint [Topic Association Analysis](#pub-taa), where we investigated why LLMs misclassify benign comments as toxic from the topic association bias perspective.
 - 2025.05: Our paper [MMMU-Pro](#pub-mmmupro) is accepted to ACL 2025.